jooray/signal-monitoring/README.md

 the matrix-commander line in notify function (alternatively comment the two signal-cli lines in the script - the one above matrix-commander and the receive at the end of the script).

+## LXMF / Reticulum / Sideband

+Reticulum is immensly cool.
+It is a mesh network that is medium agnostic, encrypted by default.
+The reason I am using it is that I want to be able to receive a notification even if my internet connection is down.
+The network will find a way, for example through LoRA.
+If my phone is online and I have more than one interface, it will find a way to deliver the message to my phone by itself.
+So this is the most resilient way to deliver the message that should work regardless on how the infrastructure works.
+If you are on home wifi, it will even deliver it locally if autointerface is configured in reticulum.

+It works by using [my command-line LXMF notify bot](https://github.com/jooray/lxmf-message).

+You need to install and configure [Sideband](https://github.com/markqvist/Sideband) on your phone, get the address.
+You can also use a propagation node, where the message is stored if you are not online.

 ## Why this project